Logarithmic resolution via weighted toroidal blow-ups: Introduction

-In addition, for a point $p \in \abs{Y}$, Section \ref{6.1} of this paper will define an \textit{invariant} of $X \subset Y$ at $p$ (motivated by the invariants in \cite{ATW17a} and \cite{ATW19}), denoted by $\inv_p(X \subset Y)$, which is an nondecreasing truncated sequence of nonnegative rational numbers, but we allow for the last entry to be $\infty$.
-There is a total order on the set consisting of all such invariants of $X \subset Y$ at a point $p$ by the lexicographic order $<$, which turns out to be a well-ordering (\thref{6103}(i)).
+In addition, for a point $p \in \abs{Y}$, \S\ref{6.1} defines a (logarithmic) \emph{invariant} of $X \subset Y$ at $p$ (motivated by the invariants in \cite{ATW20a} and \cite{ATW19}), denoted by $\inv_p(X \subset Y)$, which is an nondecreasing truncated sequence of nonnegative rational numbers, but we allow for the last entry to be $\infty$.
+There is a total order on the set consisting of all such invariants of $X \subset Y$ at a point $p$ by the lexicographic order $<$, which turns out to be a well-ordering (\ref{6103}(i)).
 There is a caveat here: our lexicographic order considers truncated sequences to be strictly larger.
 For example, where $()$ is the empty sequence.
-The invariant satisfies the following properties: \begin{enumerate} \item[(a)] Assuming $c \geq 1$, it detects logarithmic smoothness at any $p \in \abs{X}$: $\inv_p(X \subset Y)$ is bounded below (via the lexicographic order) by the sequence $(1,\dotsc,1)$ of length $c$, and equality holds if and only if $X$ is logarithmically smooth at $p$. \item[(a')] $\inv_p(X \subset Y) = (0)$ if and only if $p \notin \abs{X}$. \item[(a'')] If $c=0$ (i.e. $X = Y$), $\inv_p(X \subset Y) = ()$ for all $p \in \abs{Y} = \abs{X}$. \item[(b)] It is upper semi-continuous on $Y$. \item[(c)] It is functorial for logarithmically smooth morphisms of pairs $X \subset Y$, whether or not surjective.
-(See \thref{6103}(iii) for a precise statement.) \item[(d)] The first term of $\inv_p(X \subset Y)$ is the logarithmic order (\thref{B114}) at $p$ of the ideal $\mathcal{I}_{X \subset Y}$ of $X$ embedded in $Y$.
-In particular, it is in $\mathbb{Z}_{\geq 0} \cup \lbrace \infty \rbrace$. \end{enumerate} This invariant is constructed using classical notions of maximal contact elements and coefficient ideals, which we recall and study in Section \ref{chpt5}.
-We set the \textit{maximal invariant} of $X \subset Y$ to be $\max\inv(X \subset Y) = \max_{p \in \abs{X}}{\inv_p(X \subset Y)}$: this is functorial for logarithmically smooth and surjective morphisms of pairs $X \subset Y$, and is equal to the sequence $(1,\dotsc,1)$ of length $c$ if and only if $X$ is toroidal.
+The invariant satisfies the following properties: \begin{enumerate} \item[(a)] Assuming $c \geq 1$, it detects logarithmic smoothness at any $p \in \abs{X}$: $\inv_p(X \subset Y)$ is bounded below (via the lexicographic order) by the sequence $(1,\dotsc,1)$ of length $c$, and equality holds if and only if $X$ is logarithmically smooth at $p$. \item[(a$'$)] $\inv_p(X \subset Y) = (0)$ if and only if $p \notin \abs{X}$. \item[(a$''$)] If $c=0$ (i.e. $X = Y$), $\inv_p(X \subset Y) = ()$ for all $p \in \abs{Y} = \abs{X}$. \item[(b)] It is upper semi-continuous on $Y$. \item[(c)] It is functorial for logarithmically smooth morphisms of pairs $X \subset Y$, whether or not surjective.
+See (\ref{6103}(iii)) for a precise statement. \item[(d)] The first term of $\inv_p(X \subset Y)$ is the logarithmic order (\ref{B114}) at $p$ of the ideal $\mathcal{I}_{X \subset Y}$ of $X$ embedded in $Y$.
+In particular, it is in $\NN \cup \lbrace \infty \rbrace$. \end{enumerate} This invariant is constructed via logarithmic analogues of the classical notions of maximal contact elements and coefficient ideals, which we study in \S\ref{chpt5}.
+We set the \emph{maximal invariant} of $X \subset Y$ to be $\max\inv(X \subset Y) = \max_{p \in \abs{X}}{\inv_p(X \subset Y)}$: this is functorial for logarithmically smooth and surjective morphisms of pairs $X \subset Y$, and is equal to the sequence $(1,\dotsc,1)$ of length $c$ if and only if $X$ is toroidal.
 We can now state the main result: